- Departments A through K

-Glass, Plastic and Metal can be mixed together, but Paper and Cardboard must be separate from them.
-Plastic bags can not be included with recyclables.
+As of November 1, 2022, Glass, Plastic and Metal can be mixed together with Paper and Cardboard.
+Plastic bags can not be included with recyclables (but you can recycle them at many grocery stores).
 Learn more on our Recycling Bins and Overflow Bags page.

 Citywide Curbside Food Compost Enrollment is now open.
 Learn more on our Composting page.